christian-schlichtherle/guice-demo/README.md

     Beim nächsten Ton ist es elf Uhr, neunundfünfzig Minuten und vierzehn Sekunden.
 PIEP.
     ----------  DRUCK ENDE  ----------

+For fun, you can easily add other localizations.
+Please send me a pull request if you do, so that I can add it to the code base.
+I am looking forward to it.

 ## License

 This demo project is covered by the